8gears/keycloak-auth-proxy/README.md

 # Keycloak Auth Proxy

-The Keycloak Auth Proxy provides OpenID Connect/OAuth authentication and authorization for web resources or services that don't have a build in authentication.
+The Keycloak Auth Proxy Container provides OpenID Connect/OAuth authentication and authorization for web resources or services that don't have a build in authentication.

 This Auth Proxy Service uses [Keycloak Proxy][kcp], which is a Java/Undertow solution designed for Keycloak.
 However it should also work with any other OpenID Connect Provider.

-## How is it working
+What makes this project special is, that it can be configured with environment variables and can be easily deployed to Docker, Kubernetes or OpenShift.

+## Mode of operation

 ![How reverse auth proxy works][prx_diag]